ARP & ESSER Plans

 - All staff, families, and eligible students are strongly encouraged to get the vaccine as soon as possible.

-- RPS employees are mandated to receive the vaccine by October 1st.
+- RPS employees are to receive the COVID-19 vaccine or participate in weekly testing if unvaccinated.

 - Appropriate accommodations for children with disabilities with respect to health and safety policies are provided.